BulkGate/php-sdk/README.md

 ## Fluent interface

 [Fluent interface](https://en.wikipedia.org/wiki/Fluent_interface) is the technique of chaining methods.
+Every object of this SDK includes fluent interface.

 ```
 $phone_number = new PhoneNumber("603902776", "cz");